Flaminio del Turco

 Flaminio del Turco (active 1581 till death in 1634) was an Italian architect and sculptor.
 He was born and active mainly in Siena, Italy.
 Along with Damiano Schifardini, he helped erect the Collegiata di Provenzano.
 He also helped the design the church of Santa Lucia, Montepulciano.
 He completed some altars for the Sienese churches of San Raimondo and San Giovannino della Staffa.

+According to various texts, due to his skills, he was called upon to make estimates of sculpture works, to arbitrate open questions, as well as to execute sculptures himself, particularly for church altars.

+Biography

+There are few details about his birth, but the information about his family is quite well known.
+His father Girolamo was a well-known sculptor in Siena and a certain Bernardino Del Turco, a stonemason, is remembered since the previous century.
+Flaminio had two sisters, Olimpia and Isabella, both confirmed in 1573, and a brother Alessandro, a goldsmith.
+We know that Olimpia died in 1585, Alessandro in 1625 and Camilla in 1650, while his parents, Girolamo, died in 1584 and his wife Catarina in 1594.